 The elimination of childhood lead poisoning is a national health policy objective to be attained by the year 2010.
 A full understanding of the poisoning risks that lead poses for young children and infants evolved as more research focused upon its effects.
 Some of the first warnings of the potential dangers associated with lead began with studies conducted as early as the 1940s and 1950s.
 Over time, the link between exposure to lead and reduced cognitive function and impulse control in young children was firmly established.
 Numerous studies since have linked high blood lead levels to serious learning disabilities, lower IQs, behavioral problems, and even death.

 Robey, Claudette; Shimek, Daila; McGoun, Michael; Chernet, Kara; and Gollan, Christopher, "Best Practices: Innovative Funding Mechanisms for Financing a Lead Remediation Program" (2008).
-Urban Publications.
+All Maxine Goodman Levin School of Urban Affairs Publications.
 0 1 2 3 290.